Ioan Bran de Lemény: Early life and education

 Ioan Bran was born in Imperial Austrian-ruled Transylvania, in a small town, named Zărnești.
 He was the son of Ioan Bran and Bucura Bran (born as Bucura Aldulea).
-He was the youngest child and the only boy in the family of four children.
+He was the youngest child and the only boy in a family of four children.
 He was named like his father, a notary, and grandfather, a priest in Zărnești.
 By decree no. 25.766 on November 19, 1859, Ioan Bran received authorization to wear the "Lemény" and "Kozla" predicates, elevating to the Hungarian nobility.
 When Ioan was four years old his father died at the age of 41.

 He started his studies in his home village and continued with secondary studies in Blaj and Sibiu.
 In 1830, his mother wanted to send him to study in Cluj and take the Philosophical courses at the Roman Catholic High School, however she could not get social help that would allow Ioan to receive free food and accommodation.
 Since Ioan Bran was a young boy and willing to study, he asked for help from his numerous relatives, some of whom were quite wealthy.
 This allowed him to start studying at law school in Cluj-Napoca.
 He later did his lawyer practice at the Court of Appeal of Târgu Mureș.

 After obtaining the censorship of the attorney (attestation) in 1837, he established his practice in Brașov as "the first Romanian advocate".